AleksaZatezalo/GrapeQL/report.md

 - Query Batching Enabled

+### Use parameterized queries, implement proper input validation, and ensure ORM sanitization is correctly applied

+Applies to:

+- SQL Injection in pastes.filter

 ### Implement proper input validation, use parameterized queries, avoid passing user input to shell commands, and apply the principle of least privilege

 Applies to:

 - Command Injection in systemDiagnostics.cmd

-### Implement query depth limiting, timeout controls, and query cost analysis

-Applies to:

-- DoS Vulnerability: Circular Query DoS
-- DoS Vulnerability: Field Duplication DoS
-- DoS Vulnerability: Deeply Nested Query DoS
-- DoS Vulnerability: Fragment Bomb DoS

-### Limit the number of operations allowed in a batch request

-Applies to:

-- DoS Vulnerability: Array Batching Attack